magicmatatjahu/adi/README.md

 ```

 - Handle wrappers on circular injections - especially `Decorate` and `OnInitHook`
-- Rethink imported records - they can be handled in this way that they will merged with providers in parents by references to the definitions
+- Rethink imported records - they can be handled in this way that they will merged with providers in parents by references to the definitions - it's not a good idea - how then handle new definitions in children injectors?

 Links:
 - Hot module reloading for modules/providers/components - https://github.com/nestjs/nest/issues/7961, https://github.com/nestjs/nest/issues/442